Questions from those who have already applied

 Appendix B: Mailing Instructions

-Have all postal deliveries (insect specimens, newspaper articles about your experiment, etc.) sent to:
+Send all postal deliveries (insect specimens, newspaper articles about your experiment, etc.) to:

 c/o Scott Robinson